Last updated January 13, 2026

 Processing of Personal Information in China

-With your explicit consent, which is provided when you use submit your information to us via the website and accept the terms of this Privacy Policy, we Use may share your personal information within our organization, with our third party business partners, business associates, or subcontractors, and/or with other third parties (including, but not limited to: software service providers, background check vendors, email delivery platforms, and analytics providers) only for the purposes as stated in this Privacy Policy.
+With your explicit consent, which is provided by accepting the terms of this Privacy Policy, we may share your personal information within our organization, with our third party business partners, business associates, or subcontractors, and/or with other third parties (including, but not limited to: software service providers, background check vendors, email delivery platforms, and analytics providers) only for the purposes as stated in this Privacy Policy.

 We take steps to safeguard your personal information.
 We will not transfer your personal data to any company, organization or individual outside of WorldQuant and our affiliates, except as set forth in this Privacy Policy.